Skip to Content

 Account-Aware Components

-function NFTScreen() { const { hasNFT, backgroundColor, keyColor, isSwitchingAccount, previousData } = useNFTStore(); // Use previous data during account switches const displayData = isSwitchingAccount && previousData ? previousData : { hasNFT, backgroundColor, keyColor }; return <NFTVisualization {...displayData} />; }
+function NFTScreen() { const { hasNFT, backgroundColor, keyColor, isSwitchingAccount, previousData } = useNFTStore(); // In the current implementation, the switching window is very short and the // UI typically shows the cleared/empty state while new data loads.
+Components // that need the previous state during a switch can still read `previousData` // synchronously when `isSwitchingAccount` is true. const displayData = isSwitchingAccount && previousData ? previousData : { hasNFT, backgroundColor, keyColor }; return <NFTVisualization {...displayData} />; }

 State Update Coordination